Conva.AI Overview

 Generation - Generate new content based on the given input ("What is your return policy?" -> "Amazon.in allows you to return your products within 15 days...")

 And of course its possible to do a combination of these patterns.
-A single Capability can have different parameters that are classified, extracted, transformed and even generated.
+A single Agent can have different parameters that are classified, extracted, transformed and even generated.

-When generating an output, Conva.AI typically relies on the underlying LLM's internal knowledge, guided by the Capability outline and blueprint.
-However, apps may have internal knowledge that can help the LLM to enhance the output accuracy.
-Conva.AI allows Capability creators to add this knowledge to their Capabilities.
+When generating an output, Conva.AI typically relies on the underlying LLM's internal knowledge, guided by the Agent outline and blueprint.
+However, apps may have internal data source that can help the LLM to enhance the output accuracy.
+Conva.AI allows Agent creators to add this data source to their Agents.

-Knowledges can be added to Capabilities by either creating a new knowledge or importing an existing knowledge.
+Data sources can be added to Agents by either creating a new data source or importing an existing data source.
 Creators can give it a name and describe it.

 HTML URL: Provides the content of the URL as context to the LLM.

-CSV: Provides static data in CSV format to the LLM.
+CSV/TSV: Provides static data in CSV/TSV format to the LLM.

 Text Content: Text blob that can be passed to the LLM.